 In a world divided by factions based on virtues, Tris learns she's Divergent and won't fit in.
 When she discovers a plot to destroy Divergents, Tris and the mysterious Four must find out what makes Divergents dangerous before it's too late.

-In a dystopian future, the totalitarian nation of Panem is divided between 12 districts and the Capitol.
+In a dystopian future, the totalitarian nation of Panem is divided into 12 districts and the Capitol.
 Each year two young representatives from each district are selected by lottery to participate in The Hunger Games.
 Part entertainment, part brutal retribution for a past rebellion, the televised games are broadcast throughout Panem.
 The 24 participants are forced to eliminate their competitors while the citizens of Panem are required to watch.
-When 16-year-old Katniss's young sister, Prim, is selected as District 12's female representative, Katniss volunteers to take her place.
-She and her male counterpart Peeta, are pitted against bigger, stronger representatives, some of whom have trained for this their whole lives.
+When 16-year-old Katniss' young sister, Prim, is selected as District 12's female representative, Katniss volunteers to take her place.
+She and her male counterpart, Peeta, are pitted against bigger, stronger representatives, some of whom have trained for this their whole lives.
 Written by

 672 of 1,152 people found this review helpful.